dudewheresmycode/course-terrain-tool/README.md

 1. Download the latest version of the app from our [releases](/releases) page.
 2. Launch the app
 3. You may be prompted to install some required tools (PDAL, GDAL) using our setup wizard.
 [Learn more](https://ctt.opengolfsim.com/Dependencies) about the dependencies.
-      > [!WARNING]
-      > This step requires about 5GB of free disk space.
-See note below.
 4. Set inner course area (in kilometers)
 5. Optionally set the outer course area (in kilometers)
 6. Search for LiDAR data from a variety of sources
 7. Set your raster resolution (in meters)
 8. Click to export all files to a new course folder

+> [!WARNING]
-> Note: We're working on trying to compile custom, smaller versions of PDAL and GDAL directly in the app.
-But until then, you'll either need to [manually install PDAL and GDAL](https://ctt.opengolfsim.com/Dependencies#manually-install-tools) yourself, or use the wizard within the app to install them using `mini-forge`, which requires ~5GB of space.
+> Note: Installing the required tools in-app using `conda-forge` requires about 5GB of free disk space.
+We're working on trying to compile custom, smaller versions of PDAL and GDAL directly and bundle them in the app or installer.
+But until then, you'll can either [manually install PDAL and GDAL](https://ctt.opengolfsim.com/Dependencies#manually-install-tools) yourself, or use the wizard within the app to install them.